Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters

-This results agrees with theory (Eqs.~\eqref{eq:LinearDRho}--\eqref{eq:deltaPTight} and Figs.~\ref{fig:SSParabola}, \ref{fig:PParabola}), numerical simulations (Fig.~\ref{fig:SimAzimuthals}), and observations.
+This result agrees with theory (Eqs.~\eqref{eq:LinearDRho}--\eqref{eq:deltaPTight} and Figs.~\ref{fig:SSParabola} and \ref{fig:PParabola}), numerical simulations (Fig.~\ref{fig:SimAzimuthals}), and observations.

-The radial, azimuthally-averaged profiles $\bar{T}$ of temperature and $\bar{K}$ of the adiabat are typically enhanced by the presence of a quasi-spiral structure (Figs.~\ref{fig:SSTandK}, \ref{fig:SimRadials}), while the density and pressure profiles can remain unchanged by a relaxed, self-similar structure.
+The radial, azimuthally-averaged profiles $\bar{T}$ of temperature and $\bar{K}$ of the adiabat are typically enhanced by the presence of a quasi-spiral structure (Figs.~\ref{fig:SSTandK} and \ref{fig:SimRadials}), while the density and pressure profiles can remain unchanged by a relaxed, self-similar structure.
 In a given angular sector, the radial profiles of density and entropy increasingly flatten between spiral windings of the discontinuity as $\xi$ or $q$ increase.
 Extreme values of these parameters (Eqs.~\eqref{eq:LocalRTInstability}--\eqref{eq:LocalConvectionInstability}) can thus lead to convective and potentially even Rayleigh-Taylor instabilities.
-Indeed, Athena simulations resolve the tightening of the spiral to the level inducing a local convective instability within radial sectors bounded by consecutive spiral windings.
-This instability leads to flat entropy steps $K(r)$ in angular sectors (Fig.~\ref{fig:EntropySector1}) and, when combined with radial flows, to a flat-entropy ($K=\const$) core in the centre of the cluster.
+Indeed, Athena simulations resolve a tightening of the spiral sufficient to induce a local convective instability within radial sectors bounded by consecutive spiral windings.
+This instability leads to flat entropy steps $K(r)$ in angular sectors (Fig.~\ref{fig:EntropySector1}) and, at least at low resolution, to a flat-entropy ($K=\const$) core in the centre of the cluster.